 On-premise consumption dealer means any person who sells, at retail only to consumers and not for resale, distilled spirits, wine or malt beverages for consumption on the premises.

-Package dealer means any person engaged in selling, at retail only to consumers and not for resale, any wine or malt beverages in unbroken packages.
+Package dealer means any person engaged in selling, at retail only to consumers and not for resale, any distilled spirits, wine or malt beverages in unbroken packages.

 Person means and includes any individual, partnership, corporation or association.